ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 The TEEP-over-HTTP implementation can be implemented either outside a TEE (i.e., in a TEEP "Broker") or inside a TEE.

-There are two topological scenarios in which TEEP could be deployed:
+There are two topological scenarios (among others) in which TEEP could be deployed:

 1. TAMs are reachable on the Internet, and Agents are on networks that might be behind a firewall or stateful NAT, so that communication must be initiated by an Agent.